aws-amplify/amplify-ui/packages/react-native/README.md

 ## We love contributors!! ✨

-See our contributing guide [CONTRIBUTING.md](/CONTRIBUTING.md) to help us scale Amplify UI!
+See our contributing guide [CONTRIBUTING.md](/CONTRIBUTING.md) to help us scale Amplify UI!!!